 - History – ditto!
 Every area has its own history museum, and there’s amazing displays in some rather small places.

 - Drovers, bushrangers, the gold rush, convicts and crazy explorers – Australia has it all, and it’s easy enough to learn about.

-- Keep an Australian timeline or Book of Centuries (it may need to be a Book of Decades with our short recorded history).
+- Keep an Australian timeline or Book of Centuries.

 - Listen to a range of music and discuss the aspects – genre, singing, instruments

 - Visit art galleries, taking advantage of tours and guidebooks